 3.95 The domain name of your website must not include .b, .b Foundations, Paws b, dotbe, MiSP or any wording to indicate you are working in association with Mindfulness in Schools Project.

-I agree to allow MiSP use of photographs and video footage taken of me during MiSP training in publications, press articles, promotional material and on the website.
+In order to build a community and share with others what is involved in MiSP training courses, we sometimes use photographs or video footage taken during MiSP training in publications, press articles, promotional material and on the website.

 Mindfulness in Schools Project, Bank House, Bank Street, Tonbridge, Kent TN9 1BL

 Issued by Mindfulness in Schools Project on 15th August 2017

 Appendix 1: Guidance for .b Foundations Teachers: Who is the curriculum for?